IgniteUI/igniteui-docfx/en/components/date-time-editor.md

 | `m` | Minutes, will be coerced with a leading zero while editing. |
 | `mm` | Minutes with an explicitly set leading zero. |
 | `tt` | AM/PM section for 12-hour format. |

+> Note: The `IgxDateTimeEditorDirective` directive supports IME input.
+When typing in an Asian language input, the control will display input method compositions and candidate lists directly in the control’s editing area, and immediately re-flow surrounding text as the composition ends.

 ### Min max value
 You can specify [`minValue`]({environment:angularApiUrl}/classes/igxdatetimeeditordirective.html#minvalue) and [`maxValue`]({environment:angularApiUrl}/classes/igxdatetimeeditordirective.html#maxvalue) properties to restrict input and control the validity of the ngModel.
 ```typescript